jsummers/imageworsener/readme.txt

  -bkgd <color1>[,<color2>]
    Apply a background color to the transparent or partially-transparent parts of the image.
-This is the only way to remove tranparency from an image.
+This is the only way to remove transparency from an image.

    The color uses an HTML-like format with 3, 6, or 12 hex digits.
 For
    example: